 In 2005, Congress passed the Energy Policy Act of 2005 ("EPAct").
 Section 369 of the EPAct concerns commercial development of America's oil shale and tar sands resources.
-Under the statute, Congress declared its intent that "the development of oil shale [and] tar sands ... for research and commercial development, [] be conducted in an environmentally sound manner, using practices that minimize impacts."17 Congress instructed the Secretary of the Interior to establish a leasing program for Research and Development ("RD&D program") for oil shale and tar sands resources, complete a Programmatic Environmental Impact Statement pursuant to the National Environmental Protection Act ("NEPA"), 42 U.S.C. § 4332(2)(c), for a commercial leasing program in Colorado, Wyoming and Utah, promulgate final regulations governing this commercial leasing program and, finally, issue leases pursuant to the regulations after consulting with "Governors of States with significant oil shale and tar sands resources on public lands, representatives of local governments in such States, interested Indian tribes, and other interested persons" and finding that "sufficient support and interests in the States in the development of tar sands and oil shale resources."18
+Under the statute, Congress declared its intent that "the development of oil shale [and] tar sands ... for research and commercial development, [] be conducted in an environmentally sound manner, using practices that minimize impacts."18 Congress instructed the Secretary of the Interior to establish a leasing program for Research and Development ("RD&D program") for oil shale and tar sands resources, complete a Programmatic Environmental Impact Statement pursuant to the National Environmental Protection Act ("NEPA"), 42 U.S.C. § 4332(2)(c), for a commercial leasing program in Colorado, Wyoming and Utah, promulgate final regulations governing this commercial leasing program and, finally, issue leases pursuant to the regulations after consulting with "Governors of States with significant oil shale and tar sands resources on public lands, representatives of local governments in such States, interested Indian tribes, and other interested persons" and finding that, among these persons, there is "sufficient support and interests in the development of tar sands and oil shale resources."19

-On June 9, 2005, the BLM began its first step by initiating the RD&D program.19 Eventually, the BLM awarded 6 RD&D leases, each on 160-acre parcels.
+On June 9, 2005, the BLM began its first step by initiating the RD&D program.20 Eventually, the BLM awarded six RD&D leases, each on 160-acre parcels.
 These leases contain a preference right for eventual conversion to a commercial lease upon the lessee's demonstration that it can produce commercial quantities.
-In 2007, Congress barred the use of Interior Department funds in fiscal year 2008 "to prepare or publish final regulations regarding a commercial leasing program for oil shale resources on public lands pursuant to section 369(d)" of the EP Act.20 While this moratorium was still in effect, the BLM issued a Draft Programmatic Environmental Impact Statement ("DPEIS") evaluating the environmental impacts of proposed resource management plan amendments that would make land available for commercial exploration and development of oil sands and tar sands.21 On July 23, 2008, while the moratorium was still in place, the BLM published a proposed rule governing the management of oil shale commercial leases and development on public lands.22
+In December 2007, the BLM issued a Draft Programmatic Environmental Impact Statement ("DPEIS") evaluating the environmental impacts of proposed resource management plan amendments ("RMP amendments") that would make land available for commercial exploration and development of oil shale and tar sands.21 Then, in July 2008, the BLM published proposed rules governing the management of oil shale commercial leases and development on public lands evaluated in the RMP amendments.22